Rafapp/SJSU-MaterialsEngineering-VR-lab/README.md

 CVRLabSJSU allows students to simulate tensile testing of specimen materials, interactive diagrams demonstrating Poisson's ratio, and provides a way to quiz them based on the lab experimentations.
 This laboratory is being used to research the effects of "embodied cognition" described in Markansky et. al, 2020, through an A/B split test.

 ## How to run in a Meta Quest 2
-1. Download the apk's in this repository.
-If you wish to use the embodied version of the lab, use `VRlab_A`, otherwise use `VRlab_B`.
+1. Download the two APK's in the following [Google Drive link](https://drive.google.com/drive/folders/1hRcEx6_CRU5ctdajFODCt0ZUtxSO3Ypg?usp=sharing).
+2. If you wish to use the embodied version of the lab, use `VRlab_A`, otherwise use `VRlab_B`.
-2. Sideload the apk to your Meta Quest 2 using a Usb-C cable using a tool such as SideQuest https://sidequestvr.com
+3. Sideload the apk to your Meta Quest 2 using a Usb-C cable using a tool such as [SideQuest](https://sidequestvr.com) and run the application.
-3. Run the application.
-Keep in mind, the current builds will be continuously updated.
+4. Keep in mind, the current builds may be continuously updated.
+All previous versions will always remain available.

 ## How to edit and build using Unity Engine
 1. Clone the repository